Subscription Modal Banner

 As an employer, do you observe the holiday pay rules mandated by the Labor Code of the Philippines?
-And if you're an employee, are you paid correctly for the work you've rendered on a holiday?
+If you're an employee, are you paid correctly for the work you've rendered during legal holidays in the Philippines?

-You might dismiss the importance of this kind of pay, but it's essential to know the holiday pay computation in the Philippines.
+It's essential to learn about holiday pay computation in the Philippines.
 For employees, it ensures they receive fair compensation for working on a holiday.
 For employers, it ensures compliance with the law and prevents salary disputes from employees.

 Here's everything you need to know about holiday pay in the Philippines.